Residence Life Frequently Asked Questions

 Where can I do laundry?

-The Commons and Meyerhoff House are both equipped with laundry rooms that are open 24 hours a day to all MICA students.
+Founder's Green, Meyerhoff House and Gaeway are equipped with laundry rooms that are open 24 hours a day to all MICA students.
 These facilities can be operated by either quarters or flex dollars.

 Are all the halls co-ed?